 - Repeat this routine at night 2-3 times per week (or more if you are highly stressed)

-Epsom salt can pretty much be found at any drugstore (or online on amazon) and is very affordable.
+Epsom salt can pretty much be found at any drugstore and is very affordable.
 Once you have your Epsom salt at home, store it at room temperature away from moisture and heat (this prevents it from becoming compacted).

-Why Epsom Salt Baths are Great for Helping with SIBO
+Why Epsom Salt Baths are Great for Digestion

 As you can see, Epsom bath salts have benefits that everyone needs to boost a healthy lifestyle.
 And for those with particularly difficult intestinal issues, like SIBO or IBS, Epsom salt baths prepared with the recommended amount of magnesium are perfect for calming the gut down and relieving symptoms.